Jonah Name Meaning: Discover the Origins and Significance of the Name

 In the Bible, Jonah is a prophet who was commanded by God to go to Nineveh and preach repentance to its people.
 However, Jonah initially refused and instead boarded a ship to Tarshish, hoping to flee from God’s presence.
 During the voyage, a great storm arose, and the sailors threw Jonah overboard in an attempt to calm the sea.

-See also Amara Name Meaning: Origin and Significance Behind the Name
+See also Zane Name Meaning: Origin and Significance

 God then sent a great fish to swallow Jonah, where he spent three days and three nights in its belly.
 After this time, the fish vomited Jonah onto dry land, and he finally obeyed God’s command and went to Nineveh to preach.